-Sasa & Mauricio worked very hard to create a special Natural Process profile they called ‘Supersonic’.
-This profile is like a “fruit bomb”, with notes of cherries, blueberries, strawberry, juicy currants, and high panela sweetness with a big creamy body.
-To achieve this, Mauricio uses his farming skills to select which one of his lots will be perfect for this profile.
-The cherries can come from one or a combination of different farms.
-All coffees picked on the same date are placed on African beds creating a thick layer, approximately 30cm.
+Sasa & Mauricio worked very hard to create a special Natural Process profile which they named ‘Supersonic’.
+This profile is like a “fruit bomb”, with notes of cherries, blueberries, strawberry, juicy currants, and panela-like sweetness and creaminess.
+Mauricio utilises his experienced farming skills to select the beans that would be perfect for creating this profile.
+The cherries can come from either one or a combination of different farms.
+All coffees picked on the same date are then placed on African beds creating a thick layer of approximately 30cm to dry.

-For the first three days, the coffee is turned every 24 hours to reduce fermentation and after this period the coffee is spread thin to increase clarity.
-Once moisture levels have reached 16% the coffee is moved to a cool dark storage area for seven days, for the sugars to stabilise.
-Then finally the coffee is again moved to African beds for another seven days or until beans have a moisture content of 12%.
-It is a four week, complex process, but it is worth it for the end result.
+For the first three days, the coffee is turned over every 24 hours to reduce fermentation.
+The coffee beans are then spreaded into a thin layer to increase clarity of the flavours.
+Once moisture levels have reached 16%, the coffee beans are moved to a cool, dark storage area for seven days.
+This allows the sugar to stabilise.
+Finally, the coffee beans are returned to the African beds until the moisture content is around 12%.

 El Salvador, Supersonic, Finca Himalaya